ckan/ckan/doc/maintaining/configuration.rst

 .. warning::

-  This setting should not have a trailing / on the end.
+  This setting is mandatory should not have a trailing / on the end.

 .. _apikey_header_name: